LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 * We ensure that the user can actually see which item they have arrowed to, using `scrollIntoView() `and we remove `aria-selected` from any item that isn't the currently selected item
 * We shoehorn a fix in for Safari, as it doesn't support `aria-activedescendant`, so we check for that user agent, then we build a string that will announce "\[Item name], selected, \[position of item] of \[number of items in set]", this matched exactly what I heard from VoiceOver output on Safari with an alternative, so I have provided identical information
 * I finally have a error message which will be visible to users and heard by screen reader users "No matching results"

+So, that wraps up the first example, which uses the standard combobox pattern, albeit for navigation as opposed to selecting something.
+Unlike MDN's at least we haven't added a link inside the option, we just used a link so we got its behaviour and applied `role="option" `to use the correct ARIA pattern.

+Whether this is better than any of the examples we looked at for users is not something I can answer, but it is an approach worth considering, maybe you or your team could improve it further?

+### The combobox and dialog approach

+I haven't seen this used out in the wild, it was an untested suggestion by a member of the A11y Slack community and it makes a lot of sense.
+A `combobox` can be associated with an element that either has the role of `listbox`, `tree`, `grid` or `dialog`.
+We have already used `listbox`, we don't need `grid` or `tree`, but the beauty of `dialog` is that it doesn't have any constraints over what we place inside it.
+Our links can actually be links without overwriting the `role`.
+As I am writing this little intro to this next component, I have to say, I haven't built it yet, so this is going to be something cool to explore for me.
+We're not going to use a modal dialog, we're going non-modal.
+I'm just going to try and get away with using our existing HTML and CSS, although for a `dialog`, I could likely get rid of a wrapping `<div>` or two, but that's not an issue.
+Just to be clear, I definitely didn't have to add an extra line of CSS, for the links in the dialog, I totally guessed that in advance, honest :) .